SpiritGameStudios/Snapper/README.md

 Inspired by existing screenshot mods, Snapper strives to bridge the feature-gap that most screenshot mods have, improving the overall experience.

 With Snapper, you can:
-- Access an easy-to-use screenshot management menu from the title screen or in-game
+- Access an easy-to-use screenshot gallery from the title screen or in-game
 - View your latest screenshot with just a key press
 - Rename, delete, copy, and externally open images
-- Create and view panoramic screenshots
+- Create, view, and share panoramas
 - Share your screenshots with anyone via uploading
 - ~~Not having to install a mod from an EXE~~